-Putting your faith in a recruiter to source the cream of the crop in the talent market is usually considered a safe bet.
+Putting your faith in a recruiter or headhunter to source the cream of the crop in the talent market is usually considered a safe bet.

-However, while passing the buck to an expert can save employers time, it’s not always easy to spot a bad recruiter off the bat.
+However, while passing the buck to an expert can save employers time.
+It’s not always easy to spot a bad recruiter off the bat.

 Not to mention your employer brand.
 Luckily, there are a few tell-tale signs that can help you steer clear from rogue recruiters:

-Quality over quantity
+Quality over quantity.

 When a recruiter casts their net too wide, the employer is left with a towering pile of mediocre candidates to sort through.

 If your recruiter is focusing on quantity over quality, they’ll usually attempt to engage candidates through a mass-outreach campaign.

-A good recruiter, on the other hand, spends more time nurturing higher quality candidates through personalized messaging and relationship building.
+A good recruiter, on the other hand.
+Spends more time nurturing higher quality candidates through personalized messaging and relationship building.

-Nobody likes to be left hanging, whether they’re a hopeful applicant or an eager employer.
-When a recruiter fails to notify candidates of the status of their application or the outcome of an interview, they are left to cross their fingers and wait for the thumbs up or thumbs down.
+Nobody likes to be left hanging.
+Whether they’re a hopeful applicant or an eager employer.
+When a recruiter fails to notify candidates of the status of their application or the outcome of an interview.
+They are left to cross their fingers and wait for the thumbs up or thumbs down.

-After a few weeks of silence, you can’t be surprised if they start voicing their frustration on social media.
+After a few weeks of silence.
+You can’t be surprised if they start voicing their frustration on social media.

-In turn, your employer branding takes a hit – all because your recruiter was lazy or absent-minded.
-Good recruiters always follow up on communications with candidates to ensure they aren’t left with a bad taste even if their application was unsuccessful.
+All because your recruiter was lazy or absent-minded.
+Good recruiters always follow up on communications with candidates.
+To ensure they aren’t left with a bad taste even if their application was unsuccessful.

 Following a rejection, they keep their talent pool engaged in case another opportunity arises later down the line.

-Speaking the language
+Speaking the language.

-Whether or not a recruiter has taken the time to learn the lingo and immerse themselves in industry knowledge is a good indicator of their commitment and determination.
+Whether or not a recruiter has taken the time to learn the lingo and immerse themselves in industry knowledge.
+Is a good indicator of their commitment and determination.

 This is especially true in tech, where a lack of sector-specific vocabulary can make a recruiter look clueless to the candidates they’re engaging.

-A good recruiter will make an effort to learn about the roles they are trying to fill; they understand the importance of gaining an awareness of industry jargon and even just names of tools, programs and techniques.
+A good recruiter will make an effort to learn about the roles they are trying to fill.
+They understand the importance of gaining an awareness of industry jargon and even just names of tools, programs, and techniques.

-One of the key differences between a good and bad recruiter is their ability to plan ahead.
-You’ll know if you’re in a safe pair of hands by judging the recruiters network: have they spent time building relationships with passive candidates?
+One of the key differences between good and a bad recruiter is their ability to plan ahead.
+You’ll know if you’re in a safe pair of hands by judging the recruiter’s or headhunters network.

-A good recruiter doesn’t simply start browsing the web when a client needs a vacancy filled, they collaborate with hiring managers to forecast their long-term needs and nurture a network that reflects this.
+A good recruiter doesn’t simply start browsing the web when a client needs a vacancy filled.
+They collaborate with hiring managers to forecast their long-term needs and nurture a network that reflects this.

 When the need arises, your recruiter should already have a pipeline of prospective employees ready to tap into.

-Read a recruiters ratings & reviews
+Read recruiters ratings & reviews.

-If you want true validation of a good recruiter, search a specific recruiter rating and review platforms to see what the recruiter’s clients and candidates have actually stated.
+If you want true validation of a good recruiter.
+Search a specific recruiter rating and review platform to see what the recruiter or headhunters clients and candidates have actually stated.

-Recruiterly.com uses a 3-point verification check to all reviews that are requested by the recruiter ensuring non-gamification of the system i.e. fake reviews.
+Recruiterly.com uses a 3-point verification check to all reviews.
+Reviews that are requested by the recruiter are verified to ensure non-gamification of the system i.e. fake reviews.

-If the recruiter has not listed reviews but their profile looks suitable for your hiring needs, send them a quick messaging asking them for a reference from a previous customer.
+If the recruiter has not listed reviews but their profile looks suitable for your hiring needs.
+Send them a quick messaging asking them for a reference from a previous customer.